Firebreak and Fuel Management Notice

 No.

 Infringements are designed to point out the importance of your responsibilities under the Notice and the seriousness of your failure to act.
-A copy of the Notice was sent to this mailing address months ago, clearly marked as your ‘First and Final Notice’.
-It was also widely publicized in local media, published in the Western Australian Government Gazette, the Shire website, eNewsletter and social media, and hardcopies are available at the Shire Administration Building.
+A copy of the Notice was distributed with rates notices, clearly marked as the ‘First and Final Notice’.
+It is also widely publicized in local media, published in the Western Australian Government Gazette, the Shire website, eNewsletter and social media, and hardcopies are available at the Shire Administration Building.

 I’ve fixed the issue at my property now.
 Can I have my infringement rescinded?